JoshBroomberg/BentoML/docs/source/concepts.rst

 :code:`self.artifacts.model`.

 The BentoService instance is now ready to be used for inference.
-But more importantly, BentoML solves the problem of saving the entire BentoService to disk, distribute the saved file, and reproduce the exact same prediction service in testing and production environment.
+But more importantly, BentoML solves the problem of reproducing the exact same prediction service in testing and production environment.
+It does this by providing a mechanism to save the entire BentoService to disk, producing a self-contained bundle that can be distributed/shared as a regular folder.

 To save the BentoService instance, simply call the :ref:`BentoService#save <bentoml-bentoservice-save-label>` method.
 In this process, BentoML will:

 #.
-Saves the model based on the ML training framework and artifact type used
+Save the model based on the ML training framework and artifact type used
 #.
-Automatically extracts all the pip dependencies required by your BentoService class and put into a `requirements.txt` file
+Automatically extract all the pip dependencies required by your BentoService class and create a version-locked `requirements.txt` file
 #.
 Saves all the local python code dependencies
 #.
 Put all the generated files into one file directory, which, by default, is a location managed by BentoML